Investment Performance

 Portfolios

-The Balanced Pool is Seattle Foundation’s primary investment pool and is actively managed to deliver returns at 5% plus CPI over a long-term horizon.
-It maintains a diversified portfolio that includes exposure to global equity markets, alternative investments, and more conservative asset classes such as U.S. Fixed Income.
-Over the last 10 years, the Balanced Pool has gained 6.5% per annum.
-The Pool returned -0.3% in the first quarter and registered a 4.9% gain in the last 12 months.
-The portfolio’s forward returns tend to be highly correlated to complexity of an investment climate—greater challenges translate to higher returns.
+The Balanced Pool is the Seattle Foundation’s primary investment pool and is actively managed to deliver returns at 5% plus CPI over the long term; it maintains a diversified portfolio that includes exposure to global equity markets, alternative investments, and more conservative asset classes such as U.S. fixed income.
+Over the last 10 years, the Balanced Pool has gained 8.3% annualized.
+The Balanced Pool returned -2.0% for the quarter.
+The pool’s diversified strategy makes a compelling case for its positioning, supporting its north star of preserving capital while pursuing long-term growth.

-In addition to our Balanced Pool, we offer other investment options to meet our fundholders’ needs.
-Our Socially Responsible Pool, designed to meet ESG (Environmental, Social, and Governance) requirements while also providing competitive economic returns, returned -0.1% for the quarter.
-Our Intermediate-Term Pool, designed to meet the expectations of donors with a grantmaking horizon in the 2–7-year range, returned 1.5% for the quarter.
-The Foundation also manages a Short-Term Pool for donors with very short grantmaking horizons.
-This pool is intended to preserve capital as best as possible and returned 1.3% for the quarter.
-Lastly, the Foundation offers an Index Pool, which is all passive, and a Growth Pool.
-These pools returned 0.3% and 1.0% in the quarter, respectively.
+In addition to the Balanced Pool, we offer other investment options to meet our fundholders’ needs.
+Our Socially Responsible Pool, designed to meet ESG (Environmental, Social, and Governance) requirements while also providing competitive economic returns, returned -2.6% for the quarter.
+Our Intermediate-Term Pool, designed to meet the expectations of donors with a grantmaking horizon in the two- to seven-year range, returned -0.1% for the quarter.
+The Foundation also manages a Short-Term Pool for donors with very short grantmaking horizons; this pool is intended to preserve capital as best as possible and returned 0.7% for the quarter.
+Lastly, the Foundation offers an Index Pool, which is fully passive, and a Growth Pool; these pools returned -0.8% and 0.2%, respectively, for the quarter.

-We are thankful for the opportunity to support you in creating powerful, rewarding philanthropy to make King County a stronger, more vibrant community for all.
-We welcome your questions and comments about Seattle Foundation.
+We are thankful for the opportunity to support you in creating powerful, rewarding philanthropy to make our region a stronger, more vibrant community for all.
+We welcome your questions and comments.

 Sincerely,